wendel117/best_hikes/README.md

 # BestHikes

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/best_hikes`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Best Hikes of America!
+This application allows you to choose any state in the U.S. and learn about the top rated hike located in your chosen state.
+Learn about the top hikes in as many states as you want, and plan your next outdoor adventure!

 ## Installation